MadCow234/truffle-debug-example/README.md

     ...
 0xf36163615f41ef7ed8f4a8f192149a0bf633fe1a2398ce001bf44c43dc7bdda0
     Saving artifacts...
     ```
-    *Note: The hashes will vary.
-(Never use any of this on the mainnet!)*

 1. This command looks for the SimpleStorage contract on the local blockchain and calls the `get()` function that is defined inside.
 The output is returned and converted to a number.
 Notice that the value returned is `0` (even though it is not initialized in the contract code) since Solidity automatically initializes integer types with a value of zero.
+*Note: The `get()` command will be used multiple times throughout the remainder of this example.*

     Input:
     ```javascript